RobTillaart/INA3221_RT/README.md

 #### Performance

 (From Datasheet)
 _The INA3221 supports the transmission protocol for fast mode (1 kHz to 400 kHz) and high-speed mode (1 kHz to 2.94 MHz).
 All data bytes are transmitted most significant byte first._

-(timing in us, Arduino UNO), indicative by example sketch) Four most important calls.
+(timing in us, Arduino UNO),
+indicative by example INA3221_performance.ino
+Four most important calls.

 |  Clock   |  bus V  |  shunt V  |   mA  |   mW   |